 The Juvenile Center has a Clinical Psychologist and full time Therapist (MSW) on staff who deals with the mental health issues of the children detained.
 The psychologist will do assessments as needed for substances, psycho-educational, psycho-sexual, and cognitive / personality and psychological evaluations for the Court.
 The therapist will do a mental health evaluation on the juvenile after their Detention Hearing.
 The Mental Health Unit provides services according to the individual needs of the child.
 Referrals for further evaluations are done by order of the Court.
 The therapist will make referrals for services as needed for a child who is released back into the community.

-Family members of a juvenile detained at the Juvenile Center can visit their child during the hours of 1:30 pm to 4:00 pm and 7:30 pm to 9:30 pm seven days a week.
+Family members of a juvenile detained at the Juvenile Center can visit their child during the hours of:

 The criteria for visitation are: